marafathussain/ML_book_easy/chapters/chapter1.md

 In the summer of 2020, a team at DeepMind, a London-based artificial intelligence company, announced a breakthrough that stunned the biological community.
 Their AI system, [AlphaFold2](https://alphafold.ebi.ac.uk/), could predict the three-dimensional structure of proteins with accuracy rivaling experimental methods, a problem that had challenged scientists for half a century.
 What once took months or years of painstaking laboratory work could now be accomplished in hours using machine learning.

-This wasn't an isolated achievement.
+This was not an isolated achievement.
 Across biology, artificial intelligence (AI) and machine learning (ML) are transforming how we approach fundamental questions:

-- **Cancer diagnosis**: Machine learning models analyze millions of cellular images to detect cancerous cells with accuracy matching or exceeding expert pathologists.
+- **Cancer diagnosis**: Machine learning models analyze millions of cellular images to detect cancerous cells with accuracy matching or exceeding that of expert pathologists.
 - **Drug discovery**: AI systems screen billions of potential drug compounds in silico, identifying promising candidates in days rather than years.
 - **Genomics**: Algorithms predict gene function, identify disease-causing mutations, and uncover hidden patterns in massive sequencing datasets.
 - **Ecology**: Machine learning processes satellite imagery to track deforestation, monitor wildlife populations, and predict ecosystem changes.